openedx/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

   your accounts, you sign in to your edX or edX Edge account automatically whenever you sign in to the external account.

-Creating an account for edX or edX Edge has two steps.
+Registering an account for edX or edX Edge has two steps.

 #. :ref:`Create an account <edX Create an Account>` on the edX.org or edX Edge
    website, or from the edX mobile app (for edX.org accounts only).
-#. :ref:`Activate the account <edX Activate an Account>` by using an email
+#. :ref:`Activate the account <edX Activate an Account>` by following a link in
-   message that you receive automatically after your account is created.
+   an email message that you receive after your account is created.

 .. _edX Create an Account: